The Four Formats at a Glance

 KML: For Looking, Not Logging

-KML (Keyhole Markup Language) is Google Earth's native format.
+KML (Keyhole Markup Language) is Google Earth's native format, now maintained as an Open Geospatial Consortium standard.
 It excels at presentation: styled lines, colored regions, image overlays, camera tours.
 It has no concept of timestamps per point in its basic form, no sensor data, and no track/route/waypoint semantics — everything is a "placemark."

 Choose KML when the goal is showing a route on Google Earth or embedding it in a map presentation.
 Convert your GPX with the GPX Converter, share the KML, keep the GPX as the master copy.